hackzdecoder/real-state-frontend/README.md

 ________________________________________
 3. Git Clone and Push Procedure
 1. Open a terminal in the project root.
-2. Clone the repository using: git clone https://github.com/hackzdecoder/real-state.git
+2. Clone the repository using: https://github.com/hackzdecoder/real-state-frontend.git & : https://github.com/hackzdecoder/real-state-backend.git
 3. Navigate to the project folder.
 4. After making changes, stage files using: git add .
 5. Commit changes with a message: git commit -m "Your descriptive commit message"